 When you set a goal, what do you focus on?
-Odds are, you put most of your energy towards how you will achieve the results you’re after.
-But what if you shifted that focus from the how to the when.
-What if timing was that important?
-What if good timing could not only enhance your performance – it could actually give you the edge that you need to achieve your goal?
+Odds are, you put most of your energy toward how you will achieve results.
+But what if you shifted that focus from the how to the when?
+What if timing in business was that important?
+What if good timing could not only enhance your performance, it could actually give you the edge that you need to achieve your goal?

-Dan is widely regarded as one of the foremost thinkers in behavioral sciences.
-He’s upended conventional wisdom about what gives people drive and motivation.
+Daniel Pink is an author, TV host and former speechwriter for Al Gore.
+He is widely regarded as one of the foremost thinkers in behavioral sciences.
+He’s upended conventional wisdom about what drives and motivates people.
 He’s challenged the value that society places on left brain over right brain skills.
 And he’s dispelled preconceived notions about what really makes a great salesman.

 His latest work is no exception.
-In When: The Scientific Secrets of Perfect Timing – Dan offers profound insight into the importance of timing – and why most businesses, and most employees, really get it wrong.
+In When: The Scientific Secrets of Perfect Timing – Dan shares profound insight into the importance of timing – and why most businesses, and most employees, get it wrong.

-Dan and I sit down and discuss the science behind timing – how it impacts your cognitive abilities, your mood, your state.
-And he reveals the secrets of how good timing can help you become the most efficient, effective version of yourself.
-And how business owners can leverage the time of day to create an optimal working environment for their employees.
+Here Dan discusses the science behind time management – how it impacts your cognitive abilities, your mood, your state.
+He reveals the secrets of how good timing can help you become the most efficient, effective version of yourself.
+And he shares how business owners can leverage the time of day to create an optimal working environment for their employees.

-Consider this episode a wake-up call.
-So that you can not only gain more clarity on why it’s not just about what you are doing, it’s really about when you are doing it that can make all the difference – letting you become the best version of yourself at work and at home.
+Self-awareness is key in business, so consider this episode a wake-up call.
+It’s not just about what you are doing, it’s about when you are doing it that can make all the difference.
+Once you embrace this concept and your true chronobiology, you can become the best version of yourself at work and at home.

 [00:56] Episode introduction

 [05:40] Our cognitive abilities are not static

 [06:55] Creative work during the recovery